dhrubo55/personal-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 ---
-title: "Using GitHub Actions to Deploy a FastAPI Project to Heroku"
+title: Using GitHub Actions to Deploy a FastAPI Project to Heroku
-date: 2021-05-05T16:25:28+05:30
+date: 2021-05-05T16:25:28.000+05:30
-slug: "using-github-actions-to-deploy-a-fastapi-project-to-heroku"
+slug: using-github-actions-to-deploy-a-fastapi-project-to-heroku
 category: DevOps
 summary: Heroku makes deployment a piece of cake, but compromises on quality control & best practices.
 So, this article shows how to use GitHub Actions in tandem with Heroku while maintaining best practices.
 description: Heroku makes deployment a piece of cake, but compromises on quality control & best practices.
 So, this article shows how to use GitHub Actions in tandem with Heroku while maintaining best practices.
 cover:
   image: https://res.cloudinary.com/jarmos/image/upload/v1620895005/GitHub_Actions_Loves_Heroku_dq2ake.jpg
   alt: Heroku combined with GitHub & GitHub Actions is a match made in heaven.
   caption: GitHub Actions (and GitHub) plus Heroku is a match made in heaven
   relative: false
 showtoc: true
-draft: false
+draft: true

 ---
 I build Python projects & host the source code on GitHub repositories quite often.
 And thanks to [GitHub Actions][GitHub Actions], I needn't worry about Continuous Integration needs either.
 While [Heroku][Heroku] takes care of my Continuous Deployment needs.

 But, there's a problem.
 Heroku doesn't provide a straightforward way to deploy the project using GitHub Actions.
 I need to download [Heroku CLI][Heroku CLI] to do it instead.